Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Coal, oil, and natural gas are three types of fossil fuels.

 We use these fuels daily for many things.
 They help us cook food, warm our homes, and drive cars.
 Power plants burn them to make power, too!
-But they can only be used once before they’re gone forever because they take so long to form again.
+But because they take so long to form again, they can only be used once before they’re gone forever.

 This makes them “non-renewable” energy sources.